 Blue hydrogen

 Blue hydrogen is also produced with fossil fuels, but the released CO₂ is captured and stored, so that it does not enter the atmosphere.
 The captured CO₂ is reused for other applications.
-This is an important step towards freen hydrogen.
+This is an important step towards green hydrogen.

 Green hydrogen